-WyoTech has five campuses across the United States.
+WyoTech has three campuses across the United States.
 Each campus consists of classrooms, laboratory facilities, and work areas.

 Here's a brief snapshot about each campus: